Ciena Corporation (CIEN): A Technical Analysis

 CIEN) stock’s latest price update

-Ciena Corporation (NYSE: CIEN)’s stock price has decreased by -0.20 compared to its previous closing price of 50.20.
-Despite this, the company has seen a fall of -1.18% in its stock price over the last five trading days.
-Barron’s reported on 12/08/22 that Ciena Profits Lifted by Better Supply Chain
+Ciena Corporation (NYSE: CIEN)’s stock price has increased by 5.04 compared to its previous closing price of 48.61.
+Despite this, the company has seen a gain of 1.92% in its stock price over the last five trading days.

 CIEN’s Market Performance

-Ciena Corporation (CIEN) has seen a -1.18% fall in stock performance for the week, with a 4.92% gain in the past month and a 3.47% surge in the past quarter.
-The volatility ratio for the week is 2.65%, and the volatility levels for the past 30 days are at 3.46% for CIEN.
-The simple moving average for the last 20 days is 2.02% for CIEN stock, with a simple moving average of 5.63% for the last 200 days.
+Ciena Corporation (CIEN) has seen a 1.92% rise in stock performance for the week, with a 9.88% gain in the past month and a 3.51% surge in the past quarter.
+The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 3.49% for CIEN.
+The simple moving average for the last 20 days is 2.97% for CIEN stock, with a simple moving average of 7.66% for the last 200 days.

 Analysts’ Opinion of CIEN

-Many brokerage firms have already submitted their reports for CIEN stocks, with JP Morgan repeating the rating for CIEN by listing it as a “Overweight.”
-The predicted price for CIEN in the upcoming period, according to JP Morgan is $60 based on the research report published on December 20th of the previous year 2022.
+Many brokerage firms have already submitted their reports for CIEN stocks, with Raymond James repeating the rating for CIEN by listing it as a “Strong Buy.”
+The predicted price for CIEN in the upcoming period, according to Raymond James is $70 based on the research report published on March 28th of the current year 2023.

-Evercore ISI, on the other hand, stated in their research note that they expect to see CIEN reach a price target of $46, previously predicting the price at $56.
-The rating they have provided for CIEN stocks is “In-line” according to the report published on October 11th, 2022.
+JP Morgan, on the other hand, stated in their research note that they expect to see CIEN reach a price target of $60.
+The rating they have provided for CIEN stocks is “Overweight” according to the report published on December 20th, 2022.

-JP Morgan gave a rating of “Neutral” to CIEN, setting the target price at $45 in the report published on September 06th of the previous year.
+Evercore ISI gave a rating of “In-line” to CIEN, setting the target price at $46 in the report published on October 11th of the previous year.

-Volatility was left at 3.46%, however, over the last 30 days, the volatility rate increased by 2.65%, as shares surge +4.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.57% lower at present.
+Volatility was left at 3.49%, however, over the last 30 days, the volatility rate increased by 2.80%, as shares surge +6.30% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.33% upper at present.

-During the last 5 trading sessions, CIEN fell by -1.18%, which changed the moving average for the period of 200-days by -1.14% in comparison to the 20-day moving average, which settled at $49.23.
-In addition, Ciena Corporation saw -1.73% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CIEN rose by +2.32%, which changed the moving average for the period of 200-days by +9.62% in comparison to the 20-day moving average, which settled at $49.74.
+In addition, Ciena Corporation saw 0.16% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CIEN starting from Rothenstein David M, who sale 3,500 shares at the price of $49.82 back on Mar 15.
-After this action, Rothenstein David M now owns 249,668 shares of Ciena Corporation, valued at $174,370 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CIEN starting from SMITH GARY B, who sale 3,541 shares at the price of $49.37 back on Mar 23.
+After this action, SMITH GARY B now owns 466,933 shares of Ciena Corporation, valued at $174,833 using the latest closing price.

-McFeely Scott, the SVP, Networking Platforms of Ciena Corporation, sale 2,500 shares at $49.86 during a trade that took place back on Mar 15, which means that McFeely Scott is holding 104,091 shares at $124,640 based on the most recent closing price.
+Rothenstein David M, the SVP and Chief Strategy Officer of Ciena Corporation, sale 3,500 shares at $49.82 during a trade that took place back on Mar 15, which means that Rothenstein David M is holding 249,668 shares at $174,370 based on the most recent closing price.

 Stock Fundamentals for CIEN